internetimagery/photos/README.md

 - add tests for failing in sort directory for backups / tags / format
 - check and see if os.Rename works across drives.
 Create a test if it doesn't.
-- add test for phash check after compression (use precompressed file, and different file tests)
 - add more tests for things like bad data
 - stop all commands that use working dir from being run in root
 - make a tag searching function to collect all tags.
 Provide prompt for spelling errors against similar tags.